snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-cloud-connector.md

 - Doesn't index attachment files, or comments.

 >[!IMPORTANT]
 > * Atlassian is deprecating a set of Confluence cloud APIs (V1 version) and releasing new APIs (V2 version).
 You may read about their announcements [here](https://developer.atlassian.com/cloud/confluence/changelog/#CHANGE-864) or [here](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Fcommunity.developer.atlassian.com%2Ft%2Frfc-19-deprecation-of-confluence-cloud-rest-api-v1-endpoints%2F71752&data=05%7C01%7Cvivg%40microsoft.com%7Cb8d049f07c3544de6b2c08dbe98b2a02%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C638360556187110970%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=DIw8xhEwulo59mAm8T0f0TTKvbtRr4tIMTMpQYgPDDQ%3D&reserved=0).
 Some of these deprecating v1 APIs are used by the connector for **OAuth connections** only.
-Hence, post this change your existing Confluence connection(s) may stop working.
+Hence, post this change your existing Confluence connections may stop working.
 This change is scheduled for Jan’24.
 > * The change to migrate to new v2 APIs was released to all customers in **December 2023**.
 Post this release, your existing connections need to be reauthenticated.
 The new v2 APIs also require some more scopes (as compared to previous v1 APIs) which need to be provided during re-authentication.
 A new set of scopes required (complete list) – `read:group:confluence`, `read:user:confluence`, `read:content-details:confluence`, `Read:space:confluence`, `Read:permission:confluence`, `read:audit-log:confluence`, `read:content.metadata:confluence` and `read:page:confluence`.

 ## Get Started